Nigerian Railway Corporation: Rail lines

 Nigerian Railway Corporation operates a network of 3505 km of single track lines gauge, as well as from Abuja to Kaduna.

 None of the NRC's lines are electrified.
-157 kilometers are double-tracked.
+157 kilometres are double-tracked.
 These are located between Lagos and Ibadan.
-The rail lines are mostly built of rails with a weight per meter of 29.8 kg, 34.7 kg or 39.7 kg.
-In total, the NRC network is almost 4,000 kilometers long.
+The rail lines are mostly built of rails with a weight per metre of 29.8 kg, 34.7 kg or 39.7 kg.
+In total, the NRC network is almost 4,000 km long.
 The government is considering converting the existing rail network from cape gauge to standard gauge.

 Cape gauge lines

-The Nigerian Railway Corporation operates a 3,505-kilometer Cape Gauge network consisting of the following lines:
+The Nigerian Railway Corporation operates a 3,505-kilometre Cape Gauge network consisting of the following lines: